uber/okbuck/Usage.md

  - All buildTypes of a particular flavor i.e 'appDemo'
  - All flavors of a particular buildType i.e 'appDebug'
  - A particular variant (buildType + flavor combination) i,e 'appDemoRelease'

+## Configuring Buck

+You can configure behavior of buck by using various configuration files like [buckconfig](https://buckbuild .com/concept/buckconfig.html), [buckjavaargs](https://buckbuild.com/concept/buckjavaargs.html), [bucklogging](https://buckbuild.com/contributing/logging.html) and [buckversion](https://buckbuild.com/concept/buckversion.html).
+It is recommended to atleast set the buckversion so you are pointed at a good revision of the [buck codebase](https://github.com/facebook/buck).
+Similarly, watchman can be configured for better performance via [watchmanconfig](https://facebook.github.io/watchman/docs/config.html).
+For examples of these configuration files, you can look at the existing configuration files in this repository.